0xLuigi/0xLuigi/README.md

 [SQL MetaMask ID Viewer](https://github.com/0xLuigi/sql-metamask-id-viewer) is a GUI tool designed to help resolve MetaMask wallet startup issues in Firefox by allowing you to view and copy wallet database IDs.

-Rest assured, my tools contain no backdoors or viruses; however, for maximum security, please use them offline and on a dedicated, secure computer.
+Rest assured, my tools contain no backdoors or stupids viruses; however, for maximum security, please use them offline and on a dedicated, secure computer.

 **PS: If you are interested in a similar tool for another crypto wallet or have any questions regarding my tools, feel free to contact me on Telegram: https://t.me/Luigi_SK, and we can definitely discuss it.**